Music expression is the surface details of musical sound. Thus, it is how the music is played or expressed.

 The following shows the crescendo symbol and the descrescendo sign.

-An impressive crescendo can generate some spectacular moments in a music piece, while the diminuendo may reach some sort of soothing effects.
+An impressive crescendo can generate some spectacular moments in a music piece, while the diminuendo may reach some soothing effects.

 Music Symbols Chart